-4.5 Results
+5 Results

-4.5.1 Estimates
+5.1 Estimates

 The measurement system in each of the models comprises four linear equations, one for each test taken in 8th grade (verbal, mathematics, social sciences, and natural sciences).
-Tables 15-17 present the estimates for these equations.
-Table 15 does so for students that attended public schools in primary, Table 16 for students attended for-profit schools in primary, and Table 17 for students that attended nonprofit schools in primary.
+Tables A.1-A.3 in appendix A present the estimates for these equations.
+Table A.1 does so for students that attended public schools in primary, Table A.2 for students that attended for-profit schools in primary, and Table A.3 for students that attended nonprofit schools in primary.
 In all three models females outperform males in verbal exams, and the opposite is true for all other tests.
-This pattern has already been documented for the case of Chile.
-Both parents' education are significant determinants of test scores, with mother's education being somewhat more important than father's.
+This pattern has already been documented for the case of Chile.18 Both parents' education are significant determinants of test scores, with mother's education being somewhat more important than father's.
 The indicators for household composition are not always statistically different from zero, and an interesting pattern is found for the dummy for living with siblings.
-It increases math scores, but decreases social sciences'.
-Geographical variables are also important, and their effects vary across models and tests.
-For students in public primary schools, living in the South is associated with higher scores, for all exams.
+It increases math scores, but decreases social sciences.
+Geographical variables are also important, and their effects vary across models.
+For students in public primary schools, living in the South is associated with higher scores.
 Finally, the unobserved component of the model (ability) is a strong predictor of academic performance.
 It has a positive and significant effect in all equations.
 Note that to secure identification, I normalize the factor's loading to being equal to one in all three math scores equations.